-This probably wont come as a surprise, but Black Rifle Coffee is our top rated veteran owned coffee company.
+This probably won’t come as a surprise, but Black Rifle Coffee is our top-rated veteran-owned coffee company.
 Now, we know we may seem like we are just drinking the kool-aid because they are the cool kids on the block right now, but hear us out.
 First, we know BRCC’s owner Evan Hafer on a personal level after working with him long before he started the company.
 Evan is one of those guys that people always seem to like and he is as honest as the day is long.
-Also, as Special Forces Veteran, he’s done more his country than most and has sacrificed himself time and time again for the good of our nation.
+Also, as Special Forces Veteran, he’s done more for his country than most and has sacrificed himself time and time again for the good of our nation.
 Evan has built the company with a strong dedication to the Veteran community.
 Evan and BRCC seek out vets when hiring and they have an incredibly strong staff of veterans from all walks of life.
 One thing Black Rifle also excels on is their quality.
 BRCC roasts all of their beans in house, overseen by master roasters.
 These guys have a serious dedication to coffee and taste and are constantly seeking new ways to make their coffee better.
-Finally, BRCC offers their coffee at a very reasonable price.
+Finally, BRCC offers its coffee at a very reasonable price.
 In fact, they are priced almost the same as most major brands on the market.
 If you’re looking to spend money on coffee, consider BRCC, we don’t think you’ll be disappointed.

-De Esspresso Liber is a Special Forces Owned coffee with a strong dedication to donating back to the veteran community.
+De Espresso Liber is a Special Forces Owned coffee with a strong dedication to donating back to the veteran community.
 They have partnered with one of our favorite charities, the Green Beret Foundation, to offer a full range of products that help give back to the Special Forces community.
 They also have their Gold Star Blends which represent individuals who have been killed in combat.
 Any Gold Start Blend purchase donates 10% to the charity of choice of the that product’s Gold Star family.
 In short, these guys do a great job of giving back.
-Like Black Rifle Coffee, De Esspresso Liber roasts their coffee in house which allows for a much better product.
+Like Black Rifle Coffee, De Esspresso Liber roasts their coffee in-house which allows for a much better product.
 We’ve personally ordered and drank this coffee while deployed and can say they make some amazing coffee.
-Finally De Esspresso Liber coffee prices out very competitively and will definitely not break the bank.
+Finally, De Espresso Liber coffee prices out very competitively and will definitely not break the bank.
 These guys are certainly an awesome option when considering who to go with when choosing your go-to coffee company.

 Why do we like the military Java Group?
 Well for starters they “donate 50% of all profits to the Semper Fi Fund”.
 For any business to donate 50% of their profits to anything is actually a big deal.
 So the fact that these guys are willing to donate 50% of their profits to a charity is a big deal to us.
-This long standing coffee company was started by Matt Phillips in 1979 which means they’ve had plenty of time to develop their brew.
+This long-standing coffee company was started by Matt Phillips in 1979 which means they’ve had plenty of time to develop their brew.
 Matt, the son of a WWII veteran, decided to focus his brand on giving back to the veteran community.
-In addition the military java group has some very competitive pricing, especially if you’re willing to buy in bulk.
+In addition, the military java group has some very competitive pricing, especially if you’re willing to buy in bulk.
 They sell a case (12 bags of coffee) for $91 which comes out to around $7.60/bag.
 That’s a lot less than what you can find a bag of coffee for in most stores.
 We will admit we haven’t personally tried their coffee but they do get some great reviews.
 All in all, a great company to consider!